nickfox/GpsTracker/README.md

 Both stacks are now in the same download but you only need to use one.

 By default the Tracker server is set up to use the included SQLite database.
-If you want to use one of the other supported database systems, edit the dbconnect.php file included with the Tracker Server.
+If you want to use one of the other supported database systems, edit the dbconnect.php file.

-**Note:** This is only the server portion of the system.
-You will also need a client app running on your phone.
-Have a look at the Quick Start Guide in the link below for information on how to get the client apps.

 If you need help, please go to: